walterpg/google-drive-sync/doc/README.md

 ## Installation (Normal)
 The [general instructions](https://keepass.info/help/v2/plugins.html) for installing plugins apply.
+Download the .PLGX file from the [release page](https://github.com/walterpg/google-drive-sync/releases).
-The release download contains a file named GoogleDriveSync-x.x.x.plgx, where 'x.x.x' is the release version.
-For example "GoogleDriveSync-4.0.1.plgx" or "GoogleDriveSync-4.0.1-beta.plgx".
+For example, GoogleDriveSync-x.x.x.plgx, where 'x.x.x' is the release version.
-The zip archive contains a similarly named file with the ".plgx" extension.
+There should also be a link to the current release on the repo's [README page](https://github.com/walterpg/google-drive-sync).

-1. Extract the .plgx file and copy to the KeePass installation directory, for example "C:\Program Files (x86)\KeePass Password Safe 2".
+1. Copy the .plgx file to the KeePass installation directory, for example "C:\Program Files (x86)\KeePass Password Safe 2".
 You probably need to be signed on with an account in the [Windows "local Administrators group"](https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/local-accounts#sec-administrator).
 2. Restart KeePass (ensure that KeePass is fully shutdown and not simply